I recently got side-tracked into exploring the basics of namedtuple() as

 Hash values are very useful, as they enable quick look-up of values

-in a large collection of values, it’s commonly used in set
+in a large collection of values, it’s commonly used in set and dict.

-with if x in elements:
+with if x in elements::

 -